-The Contractor shall maintain and calibrate and correlate the quality control testing equipment with prescribed procedures.
-Sampling and testing shall conform to specified testing procedures as listed in the applicable Materials I.M. and Specifications.
-When the results from a Contractor's quality control lab are used for as part of product acceptance, the lab shall be qualified.
+The Contractor shall maintain and calibrate the quality control testing equipment with prescribed procedures.
+Sampling and testing shall conform to specified procedures as listed in the applicable Materials I.M. and Specifications.
+When the results from a Contractor's quality control lab are used as part of product acceptance, the lab shall be qualified.

-All samples shall be identified, stored, and retained by the Contractor for the Contracting Authority until the lot is accepted.
-The Contracting Authority may acquire these samples for comparative, verification, or assurance testing.
 All quality control samples and field lab gyratory specimens used for acceptance shall be identified, stored, and retained by the Contractor until the lot is accepted.
 The Contracting Authority will prescribe the method of securing the identity and integrity of the verification samples in accordance with Materials I.M.
 511. All verification samples shall be stored by the Contractor for the Contracting Authority until delivery to the Contracting Authority's lab.